kubernetes-sigs/apisnoop/org/roadmap.md

     -   dependant on Tooling Watch tooling (Potential + 6.83%)
 -   ii has 5 test indipendant of Watch tooling +20 Endpoints

-### Historical Endpoint and Conformance data
+### ****Historical Endpoint and Conformance data****

--   Two [graphs](https://www.instantinfrastructure.com/snoop/) have been prepared using the following underling data:
+-   Two graphs have been prepared using the following underling data:
     -   New [Conformance.yaml](https://github.com/kubernetes/kubernetes/blob/master/test/conformance/testdata/conformance.yaml)
     -   1.9-1.18 release tags for OpenAPI json
     -   Latest release-blocking prow job audit.log

-### APISnoop updates
+### ****APISnoop updates****

 -   Generating yaml and json files for coverage to make it easier for other apps to consume

-    -   discussing this in [pr 92631](https://github.com/kubernetes/kubernetes/pull/92631), and last conformance office hours
+    -   discussing this in [PR 92631](https://github.com/kubernetes/kubernetes/pull/92631), and last conformance office hours
     -   will likely keep this out of tree, but usefulness of these files feels clear.

--   New snoop site using our output json files
+### ****New snoop site using our output json files****

 -   <https://snoop-app.vercel.app> is preview of new site
 -   pulls all data from github repo holding coverage info
     -   can use similar process for prowbots and gates
 -   improved routing (navigate via release instead of bucket and job)
 -   conformance progress added as new page
 -   about page added with more info on our process and update frequency.

--   Discovered increase in coverage with Serial and Disruption tests
+### ****Discovered increase in coverage with Serial and Disruption tests****

 -   there are a set of conformance tests that were not included in the buckets we drew our testdata from.
-    -   these tests are being run in a a different e2e test run.
+-   these tests are being run in a different e2e test run.
 -   by combining the data sets, we can see all the conformance tests and which endpoints they hit.

+### ****Discovery****

 -   doing this work uncovered 17 new endpoints hit by conformance tests.
 -   this number is reflected in our new app and on the landing page of apisnoop.cncf.io

+### ****Next up****

--   Next Up: automating the updates of our coverage jsons
+-   automating the updates of our coverage jsons

--   Next Up: listing new, untested endpoints sorted by recency
+-   listing new, untested endpoints sorted by recency

 ## Gate cncf/k8s-conformance PRs